vigneswara-propelo/harness-core/README.md

    to setup your SSH keys.
 You can then use SSH to interact with git

 2. Update your maven settings file
-    a.
-Download the credentials for the Datacollection artifact from here : https://vault-internal.harness.io:8200/ui/vault/secrets/secret/show/credentials/artifactory-internal-read
+    1. Download the credentials for the Datacollection artifact from here: https://vault-internal.harness.io:8200/ui/vault/secrets/secret/show/credentials/artifactory-internal-read
-    b.
-Copy the settings.xml file present under tools/build/custom-settings.xml and paste this file into ~/.m2/settings.xml (Remember to rename the file to settings.xml)
+    1. Copy the settings.xml file present under tools/build/custom-settings.xml and paste this file into ~/.m2/settings.xml (Remember to rename the file to settings.xml)
-    c.
-Edit the file and replace the text "${REPLACE_USERNAME_HERE}" with the username from vault secret
+    1. Edit the file and replace the text "${REPLACE_USERNAME_HERE}" with the username from vault secret
-    d.
-Replace "${REPLACE_PASSWORD_HERE}" with the encrypted password that was present in the vault secret
+    1. Replace "${REPLACE_PASSWORD_HERE}" with the encrypted password that was present in the vault secret

+3. Bazel install

+    Create a file `.bazelrc` in your portal repo root with the following content
+    ```
+    import bazelrc.local
+    ```
+    NOTE: If you have regular bazel installed, please uninstall bazel and install bazelisk.
+It allows us to use the git repo to synchronize everyone's installation of bazel.

-3. Go to `portal` directory and run
+4. Go to `portal` directory and run

     `mvn clean install -DskipTests`

     `bazel build :all`

-4. If Global Search is not required:
+5. If Global Search is not required:

     Install and start MongoDB Docker Image (v3.6):
     ```